marlonrichert/zsh-snap/README.md

 * If the cache is missing.
 Thus, you can use `znap rm <name>.zsh` to force `znap eval` to regenerate the `<name>` cache.
 See the end of the [example `.zshrc` file below]((#example-zshrc-file)) for a practical use of this.

+### Asynchronous Compilation
+While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh Line Editor is idle.
+This way, your shell will start up even faster next time!

+Should you not want this feature, you can disable it with `zstyle ':znap:*' auto-compile no`.
+Or if you want to exclude specific files only, you can do so by passing them as absolute-path patterns to the `auto-compile-ignore` setting.
+For example:
+`zstyle ':znap:*' auto-compile-ignore "${ZDOTDIR:-$HOME}/.z*" '**/.editorconfig' '**.md'`.

+In any case, you can compile sources manually at any time with `znap compile`.

 ### Example `.zshrc` File
 ```zsh